banisterious/obsidian-oneirometrics/docs/ISSUES.md

   - Paste into `oom-debug-log.txt`
   - Include relevant sections in your report
 - See [docs/LOGGING.md](docs/LOGGING.md) for more details about the logging system
+- For privacy and responsible disclosure guidelines, see [../SECURITY.md](../SECURITY.md)

 ### UI Improvements
 - [ ] Relocate Time Filters button